VITObelgium/asb-usecases/README.md

     else:
         outputFile="<EMPTY>"

-Note: with a bit of modifications this process could be turned into a general 'temporal max' function, which could take other inputs rather than the ones generated by *compute NDVI*.
+Note: with a bit of modifications this process could easily be turned into a general 'temporal maximum' function, which could take other inputs rather than the Sentinel-2 ones generated by *compute NDVI*.

 ### Building the workflow